GfSE/SAF-Specification/README.md

-# The SAF Specification
+# SAF Specification
 Disclaimer: **The System Architecture Framework is a work in progress specification.**

-# Viewpoints
+# Viewpoint Grid
 This is the grid of Viewpoints organized in Domains as rows and Aspects as columns
 ![SAF Grid](diagrams/SAF-Viewpoint-Grid.svg)

 ## Operational Domain

 ### Operational Domain Objective